jax-ml/jax/docs/101/state.md

 Refs are a distinct type from `Array`, and come with some important constraints and limitations.
 In particular, indexed reading and writing is just about the *only* thing you can do with a ref.
-References can't be passed where `Array`s are expected:
+Refs can't be passed where `Array`s are expected:

 ```{code-cell}
 :tags: [raises-exception]